There are many family fun ideas in Northern Arizona and stretches for Amarillo across New Mexico and into Arizona.

 Back on the Arizona Trail, things start out well but quickly go south.

 Lael’s throat starts to close up, and before long she is terribly sick.
-She drops out.

 Though she wishes she could have continued, she expresses determination that this challenge will one day be behind her, like so many other long journeys around the world.